B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/PrepExternalSchema.rst

 	represent the gene sequence diversity.
 Nevertheless, some genes will have a high number of representatives.
-This is more common for small genes, where a small number of differences has a big impact on the alignment score, for genes with repetitive or low complexity regions that are masked by BLAST and lead to lower alignment scores between highly similar sequences, and for genes that have inversions, deletions or insertions that can lead to several High-scoring Segment Pairs (HSPs), none of which have a score sufficiently high to identify both sequences as belonging to the same gene.
+This is more common for small genes, where a small number of differences has a big impact on the alignment score, for genes with repetitive or low complexity regions that might be masked by BLAST and lead to lower alignment scores between highly similar sequences, and for genes that have inversions, deletions or insertions that can lead to several High-scoring Segment Pairs (HSPs), none of which have a score sufficiently high to identify both sequences as belonging to the same gene.